NHSDigital/software-engineering-quality-framework/practices/performancetesting.md

 ## Use of the APDEX index

 [APDEX](https://en.wikipedia.org/wiki/Apdex) is a simple formula for calculating performance based on a target response time which would satisfy your users.
-The reason it is useful is that it gives a definite figure between 0 and 1.0 where 1.0 means all your users are happy and satisfied and 0 means they all hate your system.
+The reason it is useful is that it gives a definite figure between 0 and 1.0, where 1.0 means all of your users are happy and satisfied, and 0 means they are all unhappy and dissatisfied.

 APDEX acts as a "smoothing" function and helps ameliorate the effect of outliers by purely classing performance times in terms of whether the user is satisfied, tolerating or frustrated.
 Therefore if you have a strict SLA around every page response time it may not be appropriate for you to use.
 It is also important to choose a realistic target response time as otherwise, if it is overly lenient or overly generous, you will struggle to make much distinction between different performance test runs.
 Repeated results of 0 or 1.0 aren't very useful.